dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 </StackLayout>
 ```

-The result is that when the data bound collection is `null`, the `Label` in the `DataTemplate` is displayed:
+The result is that when the data bound collection is `null`, the <xref:Microsoft.Maui.Controls.Label> in the `DataTemplate` is displayed:

 :::image type="content" source="media/bindablelayout/emptyviewtemplate.png" alt-text="Screenshot of a bindable layout empty view template.":::